milanmladjen/logatec-experiment-milan/README.md

 LOG-a-TEC testbed experiment repository with included Continuous Deployment service and Experiment Control & Monitoring System.

-## Bluetooth Low Energy
+## Localization

-A branch for experiments with Bluetooth Low Energy technology.
+A separate branch for localization experiments with Bluetooth Low Energy technology.
+Application uses ECMS - the UI is modified, therefore a new branch was created.

-Infrastructure nodes in LOG-a-TEC testbed are equipped with WL1837MOD BLE radio module.
-For interaction with the module, all dependencies and libraries are installed inside a Docker container (see `/deployment/docker/Dockerfile`).
+## Usage

+On the Management server choose this branch and restart the SMS portal.
+Before release, check for offline nodes and update inventory.